Who can be a referee?

 - Applicant support form: This type of reference document can be requested by an applicant who is applying to a program that requires it as part of their application.
 It is the applicant’s responsibility to provide you with a copy of the form, as it is not provided by CaRMS.

 How do I submit a reference?

-You can submit your reference documents electronically through your CaRMS Online referee account, or send a hardcopy by mail to the address below:
+You can submit your reference documents electronically through your CaRMS Online referee account.

 What should a reference letter include?